 Addressing the “nastiest, hardest problem in finance” – William Sharpe, Nobel Laureate Economist Canadians are living longer, with a massive […]

-This communication is for educational purposes only and does not constitute investment, legal, accounting, tax advice or a recommendation or solicitation to buy, sell or hold a security.
+This communication is for informational purposes only and does not constitute investment, financial, legal, accounting, tax advice or a recommendation or solicitation to buy, sell or hold a security and should not be considered an offer or solicitation to deal in any product mentioned herein.
 This information is not intended for distribution into any jurisdiction where such distribution is restricted by law or regulation.

 The opinions expressed are as of the published date and are subject to change without notice.
 Assumptions, opinions and estimates are provided for illustrative purposes only and are subject to significant limitations.
 Reliance upon this information is at the sole discretion of the reader.
 This communication includes information concerning financial markets that was developed at a particular point in time.
 This information is subject to change at any time, without notice, and without update.
 This communication may also include forward looking statements concerning anticipated results, circumstances, and expectations regarding future events.
 Forward-looking statements require assumptions to be made and are, therefore, subject to inherent risks and uncertainties.
 There is significant risk that predictions and other forward-looking statements will not prove to be accurate.
 Equity markets are volatile and will increase and decrease in response to economic, political, regulatory and other developments.
 The risks and potential rewards are usually greater for small companies and companies located in emerging markets.
 Bond markets and fixed-income securities are sensitive to interest rate movements.
 Inflation, credit and default risks are all associated with fixed income securities.
 Diversification may not protect against market risk and loss of principal may result.
 Certain information contained in this document has been obtained from external sources which Guardian believes to be reliable, however we cannot guarantee its accuracy.
 Index or benchmark performance is shown for comparison purposes.

-Guardian Capital LP manages portfolios for defined benefit and defined contribution pension plans, insurance companies, foundations, endowments and investment funds.
+Guardian Capital LP is the Manager of the GuardPath™ Longevity Solutions.
 Guardian Capital LP is a wholly owned subsidiary of Guardian Capital Group Limited, a publicly traded firm, the shares of which are listed on the Toronto Stock Exchange.
-For further information on Guardian Capital LP and its affiliates, please visit www.quardiancapitaI.com.
+For further information on Guardian Capital LP and its affiliates, please visit www.guardiancapital.com.
 Guardian, Guardian Capital and the Guardian gryphin design are trademarks of Guardian Capital Group Limited, registered in Canada and are used under license.